 Agape: Selfless Love

 Agape love is representative of universal love.
-Greek philosophers felt that this is the type of love that people feel for other humans, for nature and for a higher power.
+Greek philosophers felt this is the type of love people feel for other humans, nature, and a higher power.
 This love can be most easily expressed through meditation, nature, intuition, and spirituality.
 Agape love can be used interchangeably for charity and care for others.

 Ludus: Playful Love